-Playworks is thrilled to welcome three new members to our National Board of Directors.
+Playworks is thrilled to welcome five new members to our National Board of Directors.

 Each brings a unique set of talents and perspective that will support Playworks’ mission.
-The individuals who joined the Playworks Board in December 2022 are:
+The individuals who joined the Playworks Board in December 2022 and January 2023 are:

 Vice President, External Affairs